Gerry Callahan

-Gerald "Gerry" Callahan is a radio show host best known for hosting a longtime morning program for WEEI-FM, a sports radio station in the Boston market.
+Gerald Callahan is a radio show host best known for hosting a longtime morning program for WEEI-FM, a sports radio station in the Boston market.

 He began his career as a sports reporter for The Sun in Lowell in 1983, then the Boston Herald in 1989.
 From 1994 to 1997, he also wrote for Sports Illustrated, including coverage for the magazine's daily edition for the 1996 Summer Olympics.
 He currently hosts the Gerry Callahan Show, a podcast discussing politics, sports and media.
 Craig Acone is the most recent producer.
 Dave Cullinane and Matthew Carano were the first two producers in order of service.

 Early life

 Callahan, a Chelmsford native, graduated from UMass Amherst in 1985 with a degree in Communications after having transferred from the University of Maine.
 He was elected to the Chelmsford High School Hall of Fame.